Skip to main content

 Monitoring patterns of sickness absence can help you detect problems.
 For example, high levels of sick leave on a Friday or Monday might raise suspicions.

-Reviewing the reasons for sickness can also be important, for example, complaints of back ache may reveal genuine problems with workstations or work practices you should address as part of your health and safety responsibilities.
+Reviewing the reasons for sickness can also be important.
+For example, complaints of back ache may reveal genuine problems with workstations or work practises you should address as part of your health and safety responsibilities and can help you manage sickness absence more effectively.

 Unless you have clear proof, taking disciplinary action against an employee you suspect of abusing sick leave requires care.